railsware/js-routes/Readme.md

   * Example: `MyApp.custom_serialize` - use completely custom serializer of your application.

 * `special_options_key` - a special key that helps js-routes to destinguish serialized model from options hash
-  * This options is required because JS doesn't provide a difference between an object and a hash
+  * This option is required because JS doesn't provide a difference between an object and a hash
   * Default: `_options`
+* `application` - a key to specify which rails engine you want to generate routes too.
+  * This option allows to only generate routes for a specific rails engine, that is mounted into routes instead of all Rails app routes
+  * Default: `Rails.application`

 ### Very Advanced Setup